ocaml/ocaml.org/data/tutorials/getting-started/1_00_install_OCaml.md

 **For Linux**

 It's preferable to install opam with your system's package manager on Linux, as superuser.
 On the opam site, find [details of all installation methods](https://opam.ocaml.org/doc/Install.html).
-Versions of opam above 2.0 are packaged by all supported Linux distributions.
+A version of opam above 2.0 is packaged in all supported Linux distributions.
 If you are using an unsupported Linux distribution, please either download a precompiled binary or build opam from sources.

 If you are installing in Debian or Ubuntu:
 ```shell